 “Once accounts are red-flagged, it is imperative for banks to also then conclude it either ways in a reasonable period of time to ensure that appropriate actions are initiated,” said Sanjay Doshi of KPMG India partner (Financial Services Advisory).

-It had said, “The stress tests indicate that under the baseline scenario, the GNPA ratios of banks may increase to 9.9 per cent by September 2020, due to change in macroeconomic scenario, marginal increase in slippages and the denominator effect of declining credit growth.”
+It had said, “The stress tests indicate that under the baseline scenario, the GNPA ratios of banks may increase to 9.9 percent by September 2020, due to change in macroeconomic scenario, the marginal increase in slippages and the denominator effect of declining credit growth.”